-The Canadian Nosocomial Infection Surveillance Program (CNISP) is a collaborative effort between the Public Health Agency of Canada's Centre for Communicable Diseases and Infection Control (CCDIC) and the National Microbiology Laboratory (NML), and sentinel hospitals across Canada who participate as members of the Canadian Hospital Epidemiology Committee (CHEC), a subcommittee of the Association of Medical Microbiology and Infectious Disease (AMMI) Canada.
+The Canadian Nosocomial Infection Surveillance Program (CNISP) is a collaborative effort between the Public Health Agency of Canada's Centre for Communicable Diseases and Infection Control (CCDIC) and the National Microbiology Laboratory (NML), and sentinel hospitals across Canada who participate as members of the Canadian Hospital Epidemiology Committee (CHEC), a standing committee of the Association of Medical Microbiology and Infectious Disease (AMMI) Canada.

-Established in 1994, the objectives of CNISP are to provide rates and trends of healthcare-associated infections at Canadian healthcare facilities, thus enabling comparison of rates (benchmarks), and to provide data that can be used in the development of national guidelines on clinical issues related to healthcare-associated infections.
-At present, 60 sentinel hospitals from 10 provinces participate in the CNISP network.
+Established in 1994, the objectives of CNISP are to provide national and regional rates and trends on selected healthcare-associated infections (HAIs) and antimicrobial resistant organisms (AROs), and provides key information that informs the development of federal, provincial and territorial infection prevention and control programs and policies.
+At present, 62 sentinel hospitals from 10 provinces participate in the CNISP network.

 The Canadian Paediatric Surveillance Program CPSP was established in 1996 to monitor diseases and conditions in Canadian children that are relatively low in frequency but are of public health importance, with high disability, morbidity, mortality and economic cost to society.
-The program is a joint project of PHAC and the Canadian Paediatric Society (CPS) and is the responsibility of Health Surveillance and Epidemiology Division in PHAC's Centre for Health Promotion.
+The program is a joint project of PHAC and the Canadian Paediatric Society (CPS) and is the responsibility of the Surveillance and Epidemiology Division in PHAC's Centre for Chronic Disease Prevention.